Theory of Coulomb blockaded transport in realistic Majorana nanowires: Numerical Results and Discussions

-Besides demonstrating the ideal case (the most similar to the experimental data) as in Fig.\ref{fig:idealCase}, we will also discuss different effects by changing various parameters relative to the reference case shown in Fig.\ref{fig:refCase}, such as wire length, temperature, chemical potential, superconductor collapsing field, with/without self-energy, and with/without quantum dots in the following subsections of Sec.~\ref{sec:level1_5}.
+Aside from demonstrating the ideal case (the most similar to the experimental data) as in Fig. \ref{fig:idealCase}, we will also discuss different effects by changing various parameters relative to the reference case shown in Fig. \ref{fig:refCase}, such as wire length, temperature, chemical potential, superconductor collapsing field, with and without self-energy, and with and without quantum dots in the following subsections of Sec.~\ref{sec:level1_5}.